cardano-foundation/CIPs/CIP-????/README.md

 The ledger and Plutus scripts have a common interface, described in [CIP-35].
 CIPs relating to this inteface are relevant to both the ledger and to the Plutus CIP categories.

+Additionally, there is significant overlap with the Ledger category around the ledger-script interface and the protocol parameters.
+CIPs which change these parts of Cardano should generally use the Plutus category and not the Ledger category, although the Editors may ask the Ledger reviewers to comment.

 ## Specification

 ### What merits a ledger CIP?